-- Austin Chalk (2%)
+- Austin Chalk (less than 32%)

-- Edwards (BFZ) (4%)
+- Edwards (BFZ) (less than 74%)

-- Edwards-Trinity (Plateau) (2%)
+- Edwards-Trinity (Plateau) (612%)

 - Edwards-Trinity (Plateau), Pecos Valley & Trinity (76%)

 - Ellenburger-San Saba (1%)

-- Frio River Alluvium (1%)
+- Frio River Alluvium (less than 1%)

-- Nueces River Alluvium (2%)
+- Nueces River Alluvium (less than 12%)

-- Trinity (13%)
+- Trinity (2913%)

 The aquifer contribution to the regional supply calculation is based upon Table 3-1.
 Water Source Availability.
-This data is provided by the TWDB for regional planning purposes.
+This data is provided by the TWDB for regional planning purposes. historical pumping averages for years 2012 through 2016.

-Current drought contingency plans were detailed in Section 7.3.5 and Table 7-2.
-State well numbers of the monitoring wells used by municipal entities that utilize groundwater triggers are shown in Table 7-4.
-A map of these locations is included as Figure 7-8.
+Current drought contingency plans were detailed in Section 7.3.5 and Table 7-1.
+State well numbers of the monitoring wells used by municipal entities that utilize groundwater triggers are shown in Table 7-3.
+A map of these locations is included as Figure 7-7.

-Table 7-4.
+Table 7-3.
 Current Municipal Trigger Monitoring Wells